What Is The Anchor Text Of This Link? Simply Explained

 6. Monitor and Adjust

-7. apply Image Anchors
+7. make use of Image Anchors

 Common Mistakes / What Most People Get Wrong